University College Falmouth may have ‘all of its Government funding axed’ according to Labour’s analysis of the Government’s spending review figures.

 As reported on This Is Cornwall:

-UCF, renowned for its arts and media courses that generates an estimated £20 million for the town with its 3,500 students, would be one of 18 colleges across the country to suffer.
+UCF, renowned for its arts and media courses that generate an estimated £20 million for the town with its 3,500 students, would be one of 18 colleges across the country to suffer.
 Jude Robinson Cornwall Labour Party chairman, said: “I think it’s going to be catastrophic.
 UCF is an integral part of Falmouth and has been for decades – it’s really an important part of the fabric of the town.
 Losing it will send the local economy spiralling downwards.

 “All of the arts, including fine art and sculpture, are very much a part of Cornwall’s heritage.
 It will be a major loss for the town and not just culturally.”